thinkingaboutgames/thinkingaboutgames.github.io/README.md

 # Thinking About Games: Essay Form

 ## Technologies
 I used Formspree to send emails without a backend.
+I used CKEditor to add  word-processing features to the textarea.
+CKEditor is an amazing tool that is very customizable - check it out!

 ## TODO
 presence verification